LABORA-INF-UFG/eXP-RAN/README.md

 @Article{esper:20,
-  author={Esper, Jo{\~a}o Paulo and Abdallah, Abdallah S and Clayman, Stuart and Moreira, Waldir and Oliveira, Antonio and Correa, Sand Luz and Cardoso, Kleber Vieira}, journal={IEEE Access}, title={eXP-RAN—An Emulator for Gaining Experience With Radio Access Networks, Edge Computing, and Slicing}, year={2020}, volume={8}, pages={152975--152989},
+  author={Esper, Jo{\~a}o Paulo and Abdallah, Abdallah S and Clayman, Stuart and Moreira, Waldir and Oliveira, Antonio and Correa, Sand Luz and Cardoso, Kleber Vieira}, journal={IEEE Access}, title={{eXP-RAN—An Emulator for Gaining Experience With Radio Access Networks, Edge Computing, and Slicing}}, year={2020}, volume={8}, pages={152975--152989},